Kōfu: Geography

 Kōfu is located in north-central Yamanashi Prefecture which is in Central Honshu.
 It extends from the northern border of the prefecture with Nagano Prefecture to the south until it almost reaches the prefecture's southern border.
 It is narrow along its east–west axis.
 The city bisects the Kōfu Basin and is 250 to 300 meters above sea level.
 Kōfu is surrounded by mountains on all sides.
 Three quarters of Kōfu's territory is a part of Mount Kinpu in the north.
-Much of the northern portion of the city is within the Chichibu-Tama-Kai National Park.
+Much of the northern portion of the city is within the Chichibu Tama Kai National Park.
 Mount Fuji is visible in the distance from Kōfu to the south.

 Climate

 Kōfu has a humid subtropical climate (Cfa), though it is less wet than either the south or Sea of Japan coast due to its location in a shielded mountain valley.
-The average annual temperature in Kōfu is 11.9 °C. The average annual rainfall is 1345 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 24.3 °C, and lowest in January, at around -0.1 °C. Temperature ranges are noticeably greater than in coastal regions: in 2004 Kōfu reached a temperature of 40 C previously almost unknown in Japan, and it has fallen below 0 C as early as 26 October, which is about a month before the earliest freezing temperatures in such coastal cities as Kanazawa or Tokyo.
+Temperature ranges are noticeably greater than in coastal regions: in 2004 Kōfu reached a temperature of 40 C previously almost unknown in Japan, and it has fallen below 0 C as early as 26 October, which is about a month before the earliest freezing temperatures in such coastal cities as Kanazawa or Tokyo.